 Travelling in Malaysia, from one state to another, is easy by using the public bus (or coach) network.
-While domestic bus stations operate within respective states, interstate bus terminals connect one state or city to the others.
+While domestic bus stations operate within respective states, intercity bus terminals connect one state or city to the others.

 PART 1: From Singapore to Larkin Sentral